NFeingold/Virtual-Kubelet-Demonstration/README.md

 ## How Can You Do It?

-Navigate to the 'Guides' folder.
-You should find the in depth guide, a video tutorial, and a copy-paste cheat sheet. <br/>
-You will also see a folder for automation, if you would rather the process be done automatically.
-You just need to follow the instructions in the folder
+Navigate to the 'Guide' folder.
+Start with folder 1.
+You will be met with an in depth guide on how to set up and AKS Cluster, IoT hub, and more.
+Once you are done with folder 1, move onto folder 2 and so on.

 ## Useful Links
 - [Kubernetes Glossary](https://kubernetes.io/docs/reference/glossary/?all=true)